NIRISS Target Acquisition

 Generally, the TA will be performed on the science target of the observation, though it is allowed to perform the TA on an object within 60" of the science target (where the exact maximum distance depends on Galactic latitude).

 Target acquisition modes

 TAs are performed with either the CLEARP or non-redundant mask (NRM) element in the pupil wheel and the F480M filter in the filter wheel.
 In general, the CLEARP element is used for faint TA targets while the NRM element, which limits throughput to 15% of the CLEARP element, is used for bright targets.
-There are additional considerations at play in selecting the best TA mode for a given target brightness for science observations in a given observing mode (i.e., SOSS vs. AMI), namely the sensitivity of the TA procedure to the presence of saturated pixels in a given TA mode, and differences between the CLEARP and NRM elements in terms of sampling of the telescope pupil.
+Another important difference between the CLEARP and NRM elements is that they sample the telescope pupil differently.
 Table 1 lists the target magnitude ranges recommended for the various TA observing modes, accounting for both target brightness and pupil sampling.